 One significant factor in this success is the production site at the headquarters in Zuffenhausen, where all 911s are manufactured.
 Today, all two-door cars – 911, 718 Boxster and 718 Cayman – and their various derivatives are handled on one assembly line thanks to a sophisticated production approach.
 The assembly workers are experts in up to 200 different tasks and, with their passion and knowledge, they ensure that each Porsche is delivered in the quality that is typical of the brand.
 Uwe Hück, Chairman of the Group Works Council of Porsche, says: “I cannot imagine the success story of the 911 without our unique Porsche employees.
 Today, we have the one-millionth 911.
 The good thing about it is that our colleagues still make them with the same devotion as the first car.
 The construction of the Mission E at the Zuffenhausen site is ringing in a new era at Porsche.
 And it is clear that if we are to make it a success, we will need our highly qualified and motivated employees.
 They will make sure that the Mission E is an emotional experience just like our 911 has always been – and always will be.”

 The one-millionth 911 is still being held by Porsche AG.
 Before it moves on to enrich the collection at the Porsche Museum, it will embark on a world tour and will take road trips in the Scottish Highlands and around the Nürburgring, and in the USA, China and beyond.

-Images in the Porsche Newsroom (http://newsroom.porsche.com) and in the Porsche press database (https://presse.porsche.de) You will also find a comprehensive digital press kit with additional information on the history of the 911.
+Note: Photographic materials are available at the Porsche Newsroom (http://newsroom.porsche.com/en) and at the Porsche press database (https://press.pla.porsche.com).
+You will also find a comprehensive digital press kit with additional information on the history of the 911.